 You might only have a couple of minutes right now and that’s alright, but that doesn’t mean you can’t schedule in some proper downtime with yourself.
-I mentioned this in my 12 ways to stop burnout episode and I cannot stress how vital it is.
+I’ve talked all about how to fit more self-care into busy routines in this podcast episode too.

 43. Watch a funny video